orgSailingVLM/vlmbook/_sources/chapters/usage/usage.md

-    'n_spanwise':  15,  # No of control points (above the water) per sail, recommended: 50 'n_chordwise': 10, # No of control points (above the water) per sail, recommended: 50 'interpolation_type': "spline",  # either "spline" or "linear" 'LLT_twist': "real_twist",  # defines how the Lifting Line discretize the sail twist.
+    'n_spanwise':  15,  # No of control points (above the water) per sail, recommended: 50 'n_chordwise': 10, # No of control points (above the water) per sail, recommended: 50 'interpolation_type': "spline",  # either "spline" or "linear" }
-}

 conditions_args = {